 The 2012 Track Commission Awards and Honors Banquet was held at World Sports Cafe in Fresno, Calif.
 May 17, 2012.

-Chris Baptista enters his tenth season with the Bulldogs with a proven record for developing dominant sprinters, jumpers and hurdlers.
+Chris Baptista enters his 11th season (2015-16) at Fresno State with a proven record for developing dominant sprinters, jumpers and hurdlers.

-During his time with Fresno State, Baptista has guided his student-athletes to 53 NCAA postseason bids and 15 individual conference titles.
-Baptista has also led 30 athletes to all-time top ten performances, including two athletes who grasped school records in the 400m hurdles.
+During his time at Fresno State, Baptista has guided his student-athletes to 64 NCAA postseason bids and had four named All-Americans, four named an All-American honorable mention while 21 earned conference championships.
+Baptista has also led 31 athletes to all-time top ten performances, including four student athletes who grasped the all-time school record in the 200-meter (W), 400-meter hurdles (M/F), long jump (W) and 4x400-meter relay (W), respectively.

-In all, Baptista has produced seven NCAA Division I All-Americans, 74 NCAA Regional qualifiers and 51 individual conference champions in his 16-year career.
-In addition, 57 of his athletes have gone on to win all-academic awards.
-In Sept.
-2013 he will complete his certification as a IAAF Elite Jumps Coach and USATF Level III Jumps coach.
-He is currently a certified Level II Sprints, Hurdles & Relays and Jumps coach by USA Track and Field.
+In all, Baptista has produced seven NCAA Division I All-Americans, 79 NCAA Regional qualifiers and 52 individual conference champions in his 18-year career.
+In addition, 55 of his athletes have gone on to win all-academic awards.

 2012: Baptista sent four individuals to the NCAA postseason.
 Latrisha Jordan returned for the fourth-straight year to the NCAA Regionals after earning her third WAC title in four years, she finished nearly two full seconds ahead of the pack in the 400m hurdles at the conference championships.
 Breeauna Thompson qualified for the 400m dash for the second consecutive year.
 Thompson also qualified for the 200m, making her the only Bulldog to qualify for two NCAA postseason events in the spring.